spex-lang/spex/README.md

 * Something about versioning, upgrades, refinement of specs...

+* Other types of specifications, e.g. syntax grammars where testing generates random programs?
+And perhaps find minimal programs that create unique syntax errors?

 ## Contributing

 If any of the above sounds interesting, or you have ideas of your own, feel